corrode/corrode.github.io/content/blog/lifetimes/index.md

 "Hold on," you might say, "other programming languages don't require me to think about lifetimes.
 Why does Rust make it so complicated?"

 The C programming language will happily let you access memory that has been freed, leading to undefined behavior.
+It will watch in silence as you walk off the edge of a cliff.

 Dangling pointers are a common source of bugs, and this is what lifetimes in Rust aim to prevent.
 The Rust compiler makes you stop and think about the ambiguity in your code and forces you to make relationships between data explicit.

 "But what about Python, PHP, or Java?
 We don't have to worry about lifetimes there, right?"

-Yes, these languages have systems like reference counting or garbage collectors in place, which automatically handle memory management for you.
-There is an overhead to these mechanisms, though, and they have a performance overhead.
-In some restricted environments, like embedded systems or real-time applications, automatic memory management is not an option because they can introduce unpredictable pauses or the environment doesn't allow a runtime.
+Yes, these languages have systems like reference counting or garbage collectors in place, which automatically manage memory for you.
+There is an overhead to these mechanisms, though.
+In some restricted environments, like embedded systems or real-time applications, automatic memory management is not even an option because it can introduce unpredictable garbage collector pauses or the environment doesn't provide a runtime.

-Rust's lifetimes are a way to ensure memory safety without the overhead of a garbage collector at the small cost of being explicit about lifetimes in the face of ambiguity.
+Rust's lifetimes are a way to ensure memory safety without overhead at the small cost of being explicit about lifetimes in the face of ambiguity.

 {% end %}

-## Lifetimes As A Way To Communicate
+## Lifetimes As A Way To Convey Intent

 Part of why lifetimes can look scary is that they are often named `'a`, `'b`, or `'c`.
 This makes them look like some kind of academic, mathematical notation.
-That's just a convention to make them quicker to write (and coming up with better names is hard)!
+That's just a convention to make them quicker to write, though, and coming up with better names is hard!

-It is helpful to think of lifetimes as "labels" &mdash; [you can name them however you want](https://www.possiblerust.com/pattern/naming-your-lifetimes) to make your code more understandable.
+It can be helpful to think of lifetimes as "labels" &mdash; [you can name them however you want](https://www.possiblerust.com/pattern/naming-your-lifetimes) to make your code more understandable.
 For instance:

 ```rust
 // Now it is clear that the processed data is tied to the input data